 Step 2: It’s Burger Time

-- Marinate mushrooms, celery, onions and tempe for a half hour with tamari and spices
+- Marinate mushrooms, celery, onions and tempeh for a half hour with tamari and spices.

 - Add steamed quinoa to the mix.
 Blend on high speed until it’s all smooth.
 Fold in your flour and form patties.